Rockman-Blue/SANS-SEC504-CTF/1-OSINT-and-Recon/OSINT-and-Recon-Writeup.md

 * Challenge - Examine the website contents at http://www.clippedbin.com.
 Submit the flag.
 * Points - 2

 Navigate to clippedbin.com.
-In the CTF introduction, SANS tells you that the flag answers are in the format of NetWars{FlagValue}.
+In the CTF introduction, SANS tells me that the flag answers are in the format of NetWars{FlagValue}.
 So After going to clippedbin.com, I went to the Trending page, and searched for "NetWars".
 This returned a paste that has the flag value.

 ![ClippedBinOSINT 1-2](https://github.com/user-attachments/assets/1204c6ad-56db-406a-8573-7541f6a05b09)
 ![396193111-3f8a0591-ff61-47d9-ad03-60ac8a6ae1ed](https://github.com/user-attachments/assets/b91fbe0d-5d3c-4503-b48f-3b157d1f2e82)